-Back at it with the Lamplighter Sessions, (usually in December, but in 2018 with an August session as well) with three to four musicians, all on stage together, one of them usually being Peter Mulvey, rotating songs & stories and musicianifying and magicianifying together.
+Back at it with the Lamplighter Sessions, (usually in December, but sometimes in other seasons as well) with three to four musicians, all on stage together, one of them usually being Peter Mulvey, rotating songs & stories and musicianifying and magicianifying together.

 PETER MULVEY on these sessions, held at the Carpe in mid-December: